Usage & Enterprise Capabilities

 sudo apt install mariadb-server python3 postfix postfix-pcre wget tar unzip net-tools -y

-sudo apt-get install tomcat9 tomcat9-admin -yDatabase Installation
+sudo apt install default-jre -ysudo apt-get install tomcat9 tomcat9-admin -yDatabase Installation

 sudo mysql -u root